Jacobi polynomials and design theory I: Designs and Molien series

 \subsection{Type III codes}

-The MacWilliams identity and the modulo~$3$ congruence condition yield that the weight enumerator of a Type III code is remain invariant under the action of group $G_3$ of order $48$ which is generated by the following two matrices:
+The MacWilliams identity and the modulo~$3$ congruence condition yield that the weight enumerator of a Type III code remains invariant under the action of group $G_3$ of order $48$ which is generated by the following two matrices:

 For the case of the group $G_3$, we get from the Magma computations that the denominator of $f(u,v)$ is in the form of $d(u)d(v)$, where